Skip to content

 shell

-bruin run chess-pipeline/assets/reports/player_summary.sql
+bruin run chess-advance/assets/reports/sql_with_checks_player_summary.sql

 You can optionally pass a --downstream flag to run an asset with all of its downstreams.